 - There has been a change in the pattern of your VAT returns

-- Your business is seen as high risk (e.g. a cash business)
+- Your business is seen as high risk (e.g. a cash business, a partly exempt business)

 Don't be caught out